 Travel Advisory for Pakistan

-We also continue to advise Singaporeans to take additional security precautions when travelling to other parts of the country (such as Islamabad, Rawalpindi, Lahore and Karachi).
+We advise Singaporeans to defer all non-essential travel to high risk areas in Pakistan.
 If you are already in Pakistan, you should take all necessary precautions to ensure your personal safety.
-You are advised to stay vigilant, monitor developments through the local news, and heed the instructions of the local authorities.
-Do stay in touch with your family and friends in Singapore so that they know you are safe.
+Singaporeans are advised to avoid large gatherings, monitor developments closely through the local news, and heed the instructions of the local authorities.
 Singaporeans in or travelling to Pakistan are encouraged to eRegister with the Ministry of Foreign Affairs at https://eregister.mfa.gov.sg.

 Those who require consular assistance can contact the following: